DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/README.md

 **Encrypted QR Generation:** Encrypts user-defined fields and saves the result as a secure QR image

-**Decryption Script:** Recovers original information from the encrypted QR
+**Decryption Script:** Recovers the original information from the encrypted QR

-**Stylized QR Presentation:**
+**Stylised QR Presentation:**

 - Steganographic overlapping and compressed number bars printed on the right of each QR

-- Visual patterns overlaid to deter unauthorized scanning/copying
+- Visual patterns overlaid to deter unauthorised scanning/copying

 ## 🗂️ Folder Structure & File Format